-SNTP Authentication - Enables authenticating an SNTP session between the device and an SNTP server, when enabled.

-Encryption Key ID - Defines the Key Identification used to authenticate the SNTP server and device.
-The field value is up to 4294967295.

-Authentication Key (1-8 Characters) - The key used for authentication.

-Trusted Key - Indicates the encryption key used (Unicast) to authenticate the SNTP server.

-Remove - Removes selected authentication keys, when checked.
+- SNTP Authentication Enables or disables authenticating an SNTP session between the device and an SNTP server. - Enable Authenticates SNTP sessions between the device and SNTP server. - Disable Disables authenticating SNTP sessions between the device and SNTP server. - Encryption Key ID Defines the Key Identification used to authenticate the SNTP server and device.
+The field value is up to 4294967295. - Authentication Key (up to 8 Characters) The key used for authentication. - Trusted Key Indicates if the encryption key is used (Unicast) to authenticate the SNTP server. - Checked Encryption key is used. - Unchecked Encryption key is not used. - Remove Removes selected authentication keys. - Checked Removes the selected Encryption Key ID. - Unchecked Maintains the Encryption Key IDs.
+This is the default value.